 by Jenny Thomas

-The folks at Janco Associates have some good news for IT job seekers.
+IT Jobs Explosion in North America - The folks at Janco Associates have some good news for IT job seekers.
 According to a new Janco report, based on U.S. Bureau of Labor Statistics (BLS) data, the IT job market exploded with 73,500 new jobs in January.

-Even with the unemployment rate rising to 7.9 percent in 2013, Janco is seeing the number of new jobs for IT professionals is at levels high enough for IT mid-level manager and developers to say IT is in full recovery mode.
+Even with the unemployment rate rising to 7.9 percent in 2013, Janco is seeing the number of new jobs for IT professionals is at levels high enough for IT mid-level manager and developrs to say IT is in full recovery mode.
 According to data Janco extracted from the January jobs report from the BLS, there were 73,500 more IT professionals employed in January than in December, which is in addition to the 61,000 adjustment that the BLS added to the base number.

 "According to the data there have been over 200,000 IT jobs added in the last three months," said Victor Janulaitis, CEO of Janco Associates.
 "That level of additional IT employment is robust enough to be called a boom. "